Are personal trainer roles intriguing to you?

 - Creating specific meal plans

-- Massage or touch clients
+- Massaging or touching clients

-- Provide counseling
+- Providing counseling

-- Have romantic relationships with clients
+- Having romantic relationships with clients

-- Allow your credentials to expire
+- Allowing your credentials to expire

-This is beyond our scope of practice and may cause harm to clients.
+Diagnosing lies beyond our scope of practice and may cause harm to clients.

 Personal trainers refrain from creating specific meal plans for clients.